mopano/hibernate-array-type/README.md

 If you need to use PostgreSQL arrays in your JPA entities and already use Hibernate as your JPA provider, this is the plugin for you.

+One intentional limitation is that you cannot use arrays of primitives.
+This is because `java.sql.Connection.createArrayOf` requires an array of objects.
+While conversion is doable, it's undesirable.

 Set-up for testing environment:
 --------